- Public Works Home

 Question 2: What does the Street Maintenance Fee do?

-It helps preserve the City's investment in the street infrastructure by providing revenue to maintain and repair the City's streets.
+The Street Maintenance Fee helps preserve the City's investment in the street infrastructure by providing revenues to maintain and repair the City's streets.

-Question 3: Why a Street Maintenance Fee in Lake Oswego?
+Question 3: Why a Street Maintenance Fee (SMF) in Lake Oswego?

-In the past, the largest funding source for maintenance of the City's street system was the State Gas Tax which has been used to pay for street maintenance and the energy and maintenance costs for the street lights and traffic signal systems citywide.
+In the past, the largest funding source for maintenance of the City's street system was the State Gas Tax.
+The Gas Tax has been used to pay for street maintenance, as well as the energy and maintenance costs for the street lights and traffic signal systems citywide.

-The City Council determined that the gas tax must be supplemented by additional funding sources to complete pavement overlays, pavement treatments and reconstruction work that are necessary to keep the street system functioning satisfactorily.
+The City Council determined that the gas tax must be supplemented by additional funding sources to keep up with ongoing maintainance of our streets.
+This includes complete pavement overlays, pavement treatments, and reconstruction work that are necessary to keep the street system functioning satisfactorily.

-On November 4, 2003, the Lake Oswego City Council approved the implementation of a Street Maintenance Fee as the preferred alternative source of funding for the City's street infrastructure investment.
+On November 4, 2003, the Lake Oswego City Council approved a Street Maintenance Fee as the preferred alternative source of funding for the City's street infrastructure investment.